plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 ### `C-ADPT` Client non-Jivs returned-error adaptation workflow

-Use this workflow when the client receives returned errors from a server or API that does not use Jivs, and client-side code must convert those returned errors into `BusinessLogicErrors`.
+Use this workflow when the client receives returned errors from a server or API that does not use Jivs, and client-side code must convert those returned errors into `ExternalIssuesFound`.

 1. App/client retrieves and deserializes the returned response
-2. Client-side code converts the returned server/API errors into `BusinessLogicErrors`
+2. Client-side code converts the returned server/API errors into `ExternalIssuesFound`
-3. `C-AERR` Client-side Jivs applies the converted `BusinessLogicErrors` to the existing `ValidationManager`
+3. `C-AERR` Client-side Jivs applies the converted `ExternalIssuesFound` to the existing `ValidationManager`
 4. `C-VISL` Client callbacks/hooks update visuals

    * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors